AdeoyeEmmanuel2020/secureflow-devsecops/README.md

 ### Why use Checkov with scoped enforcement?

-Enterprise compliance tools often include controls irrelevant to small scoped environments.
+Enterprise compliance tools often include controls irrelevant to small-scoped environments.

 Instead of blindly enforcing every policy, this project demonstrates: